KCaverly/py.nvim/README.md

 # py.nvim
-Simple Neovim Plugin for interactive development in Python.
+Simple Neovim Plugin for interactive development in Python with Poetry.

 Integrates primarily with Poetry Environments to manage Interactive REPLs, Dependency Management and Testing.